-a factor of 1.2 in the air (Table 5).
-The α -pinene rate constants with respect to OH, O3, and NO3 are slower than those of limonene with these oxidants, suggesting that the much lower α -pinene/limonene ratio in lofted smoke that reached the aircraft is not due to atmospheric oxidation.
+Our study-averaged ER($\Delta \alpha$ -pinene/ Δ CO) was more than 12 times higher in our ground-based measurements than in our airborne measurements (the Block 9b fire was an exception, where ER($\Delta \alpha$ -pinene/ Δ CO) on the ground was ~ 7 times lower than airborne).
+In contrast, the study-average $ER(\Delta limonene/\Delta CO)$ was only lower by a factor of 1.2 in the air (Table 5).
+The α -pinene rate constants with respect to OH, O3, and NO3 are slower than those of limonene with these oxidants, suggesting that the much lower α pinene/limonene ratio in lofted smoke that reached the aircraft is not due to atmospheric oxidation.
 We suggest that α -pinene may be preferentially released from fuels that burn largely by RSC (duff, dead-down woody fuels, etc.) and thus is relatively more abundant in smoke that was poorly lofted in this study.
-The Δ isoprene/ Δ CO ER was ~3.6 times greater in the lofted emissions sampled from the air, suggesting that RSC fuels may produce lower isoprene to CO ratios than the fuels that typically produce the bulk of lofted smoke (fine fuels, Akagi et al., 2011).
+The \triangle isoprene/ \triangle CO ER was \sim 3.6 times greater in the lofted emissions sampled from the air, suggesting that RSC fuels may produce lower isoprene to CO ratios than the fuels that typically produce the bulk of lofted smoke (fine fuels, Akagi et al., 2011).

-Figure 7 shows EFs (gkg-1) of monoterpenes and isoprene measured in this work.
-In light of the above fuel-specific observations, it is of interest to further compare our terpene EFs with the α -pinene, β -pinene and isoprene EFs for boreal forest fires in Alberta, Canada measured by Simpson et al. (2011).
+Figure 7 shows EFs (g kg-1) of monoterpenes and isoprene measured in this work.
+In light of the platform-specific tendencies noted above, it is of interest to further compare our terpene EFs with the α -pinene, β -pinene and isoprene EFs for boreal forest fires in Alberta, Canada measured by Simpson et al. (2011).
 Simpson et al. (2011) did not include limonene or other monoterpenes in their analysis due to the long analytical run-times required for the additional compounds.
-The sum of study-averaged α - and β -pinene EFs from this work was $2.97 \pm 3.24 \,\mathrm{g \, kg}^{-1}$ and $0.146 \pm 0.249 \,\mathrm{g \, kg}^{-1}$ for the ground-based and airborne measurements, respectively.
-In comparison, the sum of α and β -pinene EFs obtained during the airborne study of Simpson et al. (2011) had an intermediate value of 1.53 ± 0.13 g kg-1 and was obtained at an intermediate MCE of 0.90.
+The sum of study-averaged α and β -pinene EFs from this work was $2.97 \pm 3.24 \,\mathrm{g\,kg^{-1}}$ and $0.146 \pm 0.249 \,\mathrm{g\,kg^{-1}}$ for the ground-based and airborne measurements, respectively.
+In comparison, the sum of α - and β -pinene EFs obtained during the airborne study of Simpson et al. (2011) had an intermediate value of 1.53 ± 0.13 g kg-1 and was obtained at an intermediate MCE of 0.90.
 Boreal forests often have a much greater loading of dead-down woody fuels (due in part to slower decomposition) than temperate forests, and so relatively more of the emissions from these fuels may have been entrained in the lofted emissions sampled by Simpson et al. (2011).
-A higher contribution from the dead/down woody fuels would also be consistent with lower isoprene EFs of Simpson et al. (2011) (0.074± 0.017; Fig. 7).
+A higher contribution from the dead/down woody fuels would also be consistent with lower isoprene EFs of Simpson et al. (2011) $(0.074 \pm 0.017; \text{ Fig. 7})$.
 It should not be assumed, however, that unlofted smoke will always have lower abundance of isoprene than lofted smoke since a very high isoprene EF was observed by Christian et al. (2003) for smoldering peat.
 Finally, given that large EFs were observed for both α - and β -pinene in the ARCTAS campaign, it is likely that high levels of additional terpenes were also present in the ARCTAS samples that were not measured.